WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/intake_dates.md

 - **[Engineering and IT](https://eng.unimelb.edu.au/industry/students/internships#key-dates):** start and end dates are tentatively from 17th November 2025 to 27th February 2026 for around 24 hours per week.
 - **[Faculty of Science](https://science.unimelb.edu.au/engage/industry/internships#key-dates):** sstart and end dates are tentatively from 17th November 2025 to 27th February 2026 for around 8 hours per week.
 - **Open Source Contributors:** start and end dates are tentatively from start and end dates are tentatively from 17th November 2025 to 27th February 2026 for around 6 hours per week minimum.
-- **Final Presentations will be in the week of the 23rd of February 2026.** Practice presentations will be done the week before final presentations.
+- **Final Presentations will be in the week of the 23rd of February 2026.** Review of the draft presentation will be done the week before final presentations.

 ## Semester 2 2025